longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ### 1. AI for Science
 Specifically my current interests in *AI for Science* include machine learning potential (with long-range interactions and field effects), automatic differentiation algorithms, deep generative models, graph theory, and their applications into interface modelling, enhanced sampling method, force field optimization, molecular generation, material property prediction and chemical reaction networks, etc.

+Particularly I am interested in developing data efficient deep learning models.
+With my co-workers, we propose two strategies: stability indicated sampling (SIS) and using multi-fidelity training data.

-With our co-workers, we developed SIS-MLPMD, a new method to sample training data of machine learning potentials based on temperature stability in MD simulation.
+For the first one, we developed SIS-MLPMD, a new method to sample training data of machine learning potentials based on temperature stability in MD simulation.
 Applied the method to study the long-time reactive dynamics of SEI formation process at the interface of Lithium metal batteries, see [2023 JPCC](https://pubs.acs.org/doi/10.1021/acs.jpcc.3c05522).

-We also developed a method to use multi-fidelity training data of JAX-ReaxFF and DFT to reduce the computational costs in training SchNet and MACE based machine learning potentials.
+For the second one, we developed a method to use multi-fidelity training data of JAX-ReaxFF and DFT to reduce the computational costs in training SchNet and MACE based machine learning potentials.
 The method was employed to study a diverse range of properties of 2D semiconductor materials, see [2024 JPCL](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.3c03080).